8xFF/atm0s-media-server/docs/user-guide/features/authentication-and-multi-tenancy.md

 # Authentication and Multi Tenancy

-We support authentication by using JWT token.
-We also support multi tenancy by using JWT token.
-We use `sub` claim in JWT token to identify user and tenant.
+We support authentication using JWT tokens.
+Additionally, we provide support for multi-tenancy using JWT tokens.
+The `sub` claim in the JWT token is used to identify both the user and the tenant.

-When create a session token, we will add `sub` claim to JWT token.
-This claim will be used to identify tenant.
+When creating a session token, we include the `sub` claim in the JWT token.
+This claim is used to identify the tenant.

-For extending authentication, please refer to Contributor Guide docs.
+For more information on extending authentication, please refer to the Contributor Guide documentation.